redpesk-common/wifiap-binding/docs/3_Usage.md

 To test the service you can run it on your host.

-## Create/Update a wifi json configuration corresponding to your wanted setup
+## Create/Update a WiFi JSON configuration corresponding to your wanted setup

 ### What you need to set in this configuration file to start your access point